SuperGun

 A SuperGun (or super gun) is a device used to play arcade games in lieu of requiring a full arcade cabinet.
+The SuperGun can be used to display the image from an arcade game on an ordinary television.

-Arcade games typically are designed to be used in a universal cabinet design.
-The supergun provides this universal interface in a greatly reduced size, allowing arcade games to be tested or enjoyed without needing the entire cabinet.
+Arcade games are conventionally played on the arcade cabinets for which they were originally designed, but these cabinets are large-sized and expensive.
+The supergun provides the universal cabinet interface in a greatly reduced size, allowing arcade games to be tested or enjoyed without needing the entire cabinet.
 Superguns frequently resemble video game consoles which plug into a television or monitor, and have detached joysticks and play arcade boards as if they were large cartridges.
 Some superguns are a large box with two arcade controllers side by side, resembling the top of a typical arcade cabinet.

 A SuperGun contains the inner workings of a standard arcade videogame cabinet inside a small plastic or metal box.
 A SuperGun plugs into a JAMMA board and provides native RGB video output, usually through an SCART connector.
-As the SCART connector is not common on televisions in North America, a supergun may also convert the RGB signal into composite video, S-video, Component Video or VGA signals, with varying degrees of quality.
+As the SCART connector is not common on televisions in North America, a supergun may also convert the RGB signal into composite video, S-video, component video or VGA signals, with varying degrees of quality.
 Sound is by default mono line level as this is the Jamma standard, but many games offer non-standard stereo.
 Sound output is usually by either 3.5mm, or phono sockets.